• Skip to primary navigation

 Gluten-Free Substitutes for Couscous

-(a) Quinoa: Quinoa has a similar texture to couscous and a slightly nutty taste.
-It works well in salads, side dishes, and more where couscous would be typically served.
+Quinoa: Quinoa has a similar texture to couscous and a slightly nutty taste.
+It works well in salads, side dishes, and other dishes where couscous is typically served.

 cauliflower tabbouleh salad